Your Calgary Home Service Pros

 Think of a hotel room when you are picturing a packaged terminal air conditioner.

-They are self-contained units that are installed through a window and often provide both heating and cooling functions.
+They are self-contained units that are installed through a wall or window and often provide both heating and cooling functions.

 Portable Air Conditioners